Dan Gertler: Magnitsky Act

 It was reported on 25 January 2021 that in the final days of the Trump Administration, following lobbying by Alan Dershowitz and others working for Gertler, the US Treasury Department had issued a license which temporarily lifted the restrictions on him.
 According to The Economist and New York Times, Gertler was granted a special license which allows him to use American dollars to "do almost anything, for a year."

 This reprieve was subsequently ended by the Biden administration on 8 March 2021.
+In October of 2023, The Wall Street Journal reported that the US was considering lifting sanctions against Getler.